monk-io/docs/docs/develop/basic-app.md

             value: 27017
 ```

-Now run the following to make Monk aware of your new Kit:
+Now run the following to make MonkOS aware of your new Kit:

     monk load app.yaml